KeltonMVP/rules/docs/index.en.md

 - throwing yourself intentionally in front of passing vehicles to give the drivers wanted.
 - pushing job vehicles, faction vehicles or personal vehicles in an abusive way (for example to respawn them, move them from the owner/driver etc.).
-- intentional drive-by with Monster Truck, Sandking or vehicles with no collison (those from jobs).
+- intentional drive-by with: large vehicles (Monster Truck, Sandking, etc.), helicopter propeller or vehicles with no collison (those from jobs).
 - staying AFK with wanted in air.
 - /sleep when you are followed by a police officer/hitman.
 - blocking access points using parked vehicles.
-- diverse abusive actions of disconnecting or respawning in order to escape the punishments you need to receive from police officers.
+- diverse abusive actions of disconnecting or respawning in order to escape the punishments you need to receive from police officers (if the player got punished automatically with wanted, admins will not punish them).
 - attacking other players, as a clan member, inside or near clan zones without being directly involved in the conquest/defense of that area; if members of other clans have already initiated a battle for that area, it is prohibited for other individuals who are not part of those clans to intervene (<span style="color:red;">punishment: kick for the first offense, ajail for subsequent offenses</span>).

 ## 6. Global Chats